76836/Akari/README.md

 # ℹ️ Notice:
 **I am splitting the Digita project from the Akari repository, as I am focusing on tidying up Digita the AkariNET project might fall into disrepair.
-I aim to clean up the Akari et project soon after I've cleaned up Digita.**
+I aim to clean up the AkariNET project soon after I've cleaned up Digita.**

 <br>